JZorvan/JavaScript30/README.md

 A simple drum kit using keypresses to play .wav files along with a css animation on keystroke.

 ### #2 - JS and CSS Clock
+A simple three-hand analog clock displaying the current time.

+### #3 - Playing with CSS Variables and JS
 In progress.